Skip to main content

 GitHub Copilot grew from "autocomplete in the editor" into a full stack: IDE chat, agent mode, CLI, MCP, PR review, and cloud agents.
 That also means a lot of your AI coding workflow ends up tied to one platform's defaults for policy, billing, telemetry, model routing, and hosted automation.

-Kilo covers the same surfaces most teams use: VS Code, CLI, MCP, cloud agents, code reviews, project instructions, custom agents, and model routing.
-The difference is control.
-Copilot is deeply integrated into GitHub's own governance, billing, and cloud workflows.
-Kilo separates the tool layer from the model layer through Gateway, BYOK, and local-model options.
-That changes how you migrate and what you need to rewrite.
+Kilo covers the same surfaces — VS Code, CLI, MCP, cloud agents, code reviews, project instructions, custom agents, and model routing — and gives you more control over how they're configured.
+Kilo separates the tool layer from the model layer through 500+ providers, BYOK, and local-model support, so you're not locked into one vendor's plan or policy layer.

 The short version